| Title: | General Purpose Hierarchical Data Structure |

 FALSE if the Node is the root, TRUE otherwise

-is the rootCheck if a Node
+Node is the rootCheck if a Node is the root

 node |